Ptkyr/Ptkyr.github.io/index.md

   Essentially, it contains just enough to make parsing, name disambiguation, type linking and checking, dataflow analysis, inheritance, and virtual functions difficult to implement.
 It also makes you hate array `length`.

   Both of my team members wanted to build `joosc` in Rust.
 I, knowing zero Rust, agreed immediately, precisely because I knew zero Rust.
 Four months later it became my favourite language and easily the one I am most comfortable in.
 That's right, this heading was really just an excuse to talk about Rust.
+All my homies love Rust 🦀.

 + **[Constructor](): A UW-themed Settlers of Catan clone**